 Mr. Beeler graduated with an MGA from the University of Maryland and with a BSP in Social Work and Correctional Administration, magna cum laude, from East Carolina University.
 Mr. Beeler began his career in 1975 as Correctional Officer at the Federal Reformatory in Petersburg, Virginia, has held increasingly responsible administrative and CEO positions throughout the United States, and served, from 2007 - 2009, as the Complex Warden at the Federal Correctional Complex in Butner, North Carolina, retiring in January 2009.
 In November 2009, he accepted a contract to assist the NC Division of Prisons in opening a new prison hospital in Raleigh.
-Since then he completed a tour as a consultant for the Department of State in Afghanistan and recently (2011) began working with the Center for Innovative Learning in Creedmoor, N. C. In the fall of this year (2012), he accepted a visiting instructor's position at NCCU for the 2012-2013 school year.
+Since then he completed a tour as a consultant for the Department of State in Afghanistan and recently (2011) began working with the Center for Innovative Learning in Creedmoor, N. C. In the fall of this year (2012), he accepted a visiting instructor's position at NCCU.

 Some of the lecture titles for Mr. Beeler include: Prison Rape Elimination Act from a Public Policy Perspective; the Impact of Supreme Court Decisions upon Practical Running of Mental Health Hospitals; Mental Health Law and the Insanity Defense, and a seminar on Punishment and Sentencing.
 He has also delivered similar lectures at East Carolina University and Peace College.

 Mr. Beeler is a much sought-after speaker, and has written articles for publications such as APA Journal for Psychology; Corrections Compendium; Corrections Today; and the Journal of American Academy of Physician Assistants.
 He has also served as an expert witness for the Massachusetts Department of Correction, and Prison Rape Elimination Commission.